 Cooperative Jail Facilities

-- Chelan County Juvenile Justice Facility - Chelan County, Cashmere, Chelan, Entiat, Leavenworth and Wenatchee (Project began 1995)
+- Chelan County Juvenile Justice Facility – Provides incarceration and alternative program services to Chelan County, Cashmere, Chelan, Entiat, Leavenworth, and Wenatchee

-- Multi-County Facilities
+Multi-County Jail Facilities

 - Chelan County Regional Justice Center – Serves Chelan and Douglas County